The Best Dill Cultivars for all Your Needs

 Common Dill (Anethum graveolens) has been modified over generations, resulting in a variety of cultivars, each with its own unique traits.
 Here's a breakdown of some popular choices:

-Dill-iest Dill - Best Dill Cultivar for Strong Flavor
+Dill-iest Dill - Best Dill Cultivars for Flavor

-Dukat Dill (Anethum graveolens 'Dukat'): This late-flowering variety boasts intense, long-lasting flavor.
-It's a good choice for those who want to maximize the dill's punch in their dishes.
+Dukat Dill (Anethum graveolens 'Dukat'): This late-flowering variety was created to exhibit intense, persistent flavor.
+It's a good choice for cooks who want to maximize the dill's unique appeal in their dishes.
+Dukat dill is disease resistant and well known to commercial growers for it's reliably high yields.

-Hera Dill (Anethum graveolens 'Hera') The attractive blue green leaves of hera dill were first developed for their strong flavor.
-This dill variety is slow to bolt and an excellent choice as a pickling herb or for use as a garnish.
+Hera Dill (Anethum graveolens 'Hera') The attractive blue green leaves and stems of Hera dill were first developed for their strong flavor and slow bolting characteristics.
+This dill variety is an excellent choice as a pickling herb or for use as a garnish.

 Sprinter dill (Anethum graveolens ‘Sprinter’) Sprinter is a popular variety known for its fast maturing and compact size.
-It's a nice container plant and a great kitchen staple.
+That and its glossy leaves makes it a good landscape plant, and an attractive addition to an herb patch.
+It's a nice container plant, too.

 Dill That Beats the Heat - Best Dill Cultivars Late to Bolt